zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-sqldevweb/adb-sqldevweb.md

 ## **STEP 1**: Connect with SQL Developer Web

-Although you can connect to your autonomous database from local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Developer Web directly from your ADW or ATP console.
+Although you can connect to your autonomous database using local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Developer Web directly from your ADW or ATP console.

 1. If you are not logged in to Oracle Cloud Console, login and select Autonomous Data Warehouse from the hamburger menu and navigate into your ADW Finance Mart instance.